al66/imicros-flow/README.md

     - do nothing ( waiting for events `flow.sequence.evaluated` )

 (2) SEQUENCE_COMPLETED
+- All:
+    - emit `flow.next`

 (3) SEQUENCE_REJECTED

 (4) SEQUENCE_ERROR

-Handle `flow.sequence.evaluated`:
+(a) `flow.sequence.evaluated`

-Each token emitted by handling of `flow.next` has the attributes *defaultSequence* and *waitFor*. *defaultSequence* is the element id of an outgoing default sequence. *waitFor* is an array of all outgoing conditional sequences.
+Each token emitted by handling of `flow.next` has the attributes *defaultSequence* and *waitFor* if one of the outgoing sequences is a default sequence. *defaultSequence* is the element id of an outgoing default sequence. *waitFor* is an array of all outgoing conditional sequences.

 The event handler of `flow.sequence.evaluated`
 - save the received token in the context of the default sequence element
 - get all received token saved in the context and check if they are complete against the array *waitFor*
-- if the received token are complete
-    - if all are rejected: emit token `SEQUENCE_COMPLETED`
+- if the received token are complete and all are rejected: emit token `SEQUENCE_COMPLETED`
-    - if any of them is completed: emit token `SEQUENCE_REJECTED`
+- if the received token are complete and any of them is completed: emit token `SEQUENCE_REJECTED`